Ultraviolet freeze-in dark matter through the dilaton portal: Dilaton portal dark matter production

-\paragraph{Dark matter relic abundance:} There are six free parameters in our model namely, $m_{\!X}$, $m_\sigma$, $f$, $H_I$, $T_{\rm rh}$, and $w$.
+There are six free parameters in our model namely, $m_{\!X}$, $m_\sigma$, $f$, $H_{\!
+I}$, $T_{\rm rh}$, and $w$.
 In the following, we present regions of parameter space in the DM mass $m_{\!X}$ vs the reheating temperature $T_{\rm rh}$ with fixed choices of all the remaining parameters such that we produced to observed DM relic abundance $\Omega_{\!X} h^2=0.12$.
-In particular, in all the analysis we choose the Hubble scale at the end of inflation $H_e=10^{13}\gev$ and fix the ratio of dilaton mass to conformal breaking scale $m_\sigma/f=1\%$.
-Whereas the value of conformal breaking scale fixes the observed DM relic abundance for a specific choice of the equation of state parameter $w$, which we take $w=0,1/3,2/3,1$.
+In particular, in all the analyses we choose the Hubble scale at the end of inflation $H_e=10^{13}\gev$ and fix the ratio of dilaton mass to conformal breaking scale $m_\sigma/f=1\%$.
+Whereas the value of the conformal breaking scale fixes the observed DM relic abundance for a specific choice of the equation of state parameter $w$, which we take $w=0,1/3,2/3,1$.

-In \fig{fig:mxTrh_svec}, we present contours of observed DM relic abundance for the case of scalar/vector DM in the $T_{\rm rh}$ vs $m_\chi$ plane for different values of equation of state $w$ and $f$ with fixed values of $m_\sigma/f=1\%$ and $H_I=10^{13}\gev$.
+In \fig{fig:mxTrh_svec}, we present contours of observed DM relic abundance for the case of scalar/vector DM in the $T_{\rm rh}$ vs $m_\chi$ plane for different values of the equation of state $w$ and $f$ with fixed values of $m_\sigma/f=1\%$ and $H_{\!
+I}=10^{13}\gev$.
 The gray shaded region represents parameter space where the DM would be in thermal equilibrium with the SM bath.
 The orange shaded region represents the parameter space where $m_{\!X}>T_{\rm max}$ and dashed-orange line denotes $m_{\!X}=T_{\rm rh}$.
 The three panels of this figure show the results for conformal breaking scale $f=10^{14}, 10^{12}, 10^{10}\gev$ from left to right, respectively.
 The curves show observed DM abundance for DM masses from $10^{-6}\gev$ to $10^{12}\gev$ as a function of the reheating temperature.
-Note that for a low DM mass $m_\chi$ we require larger $T_{\rm rh}$ to produce desired DM abundance, whereas for the high DM mass $m_\chi$ we require smaller $T_{\rm rh}$.
-The lower values of $T_{\rm rh}$ imply that the reheating phase lasts longer and therefore, the impact of non-standard cosmology during this phase has a significant effect on the DM production.
+Note that for a low DM mass $m_\chi$ we require larger $T_{\rm rh}$ to produce desired DM abundance, whereas for a high DM mass $m_\chi$ we require smaller $T_{\rm rh}$.
+The lower values of $T_{\rm rh}$ imply that the reheating phase lasts longer and therefore, the impact of nonstandard cosmology during this phase has a significant effect on the DM production.
 This effect is manifestly shown in \fig{fig:mxTrh_svec}.
 Note that the dip in these curves for large DM masses is around $m_{\!X}\sim m_\sigma$ as the temperature dependence of the source term changes as shown in \eq{eq_CX_scalar} for the cases of scalar/vector DM.